QoutiOussama13/GiksGarden/README.md

 # 🌿 Giks Garden Navigation 🌱

-Giks Garden Navigation is a revolutionary mobile application designed to simplify gardening for enthusiasts of all skill levels.
+Giks Garden Navigation is a revolutionary application designed to simplify gardening for enthusiasts of all skill levels.
 Whether you're a beginner seeking guidance or a seasoned gardener looking for inspiration, Giks Garden Navigation is your ultimate companion for cultivating thriving and beautiful gardens.

 ## Features